 Trademark means a mark used or proposed to be used in relation to goods for the purpose of indicating in the course of trade between the goods and some persons having the right, either as proprietor or as a registered user.

 When a trademark is used in service providing institution, it is called a service mark.
-To protect the rights of trademark Bangladesh has a Law which called Trademarks Act, 2009.
+To protect the rights of trademarks Bangladesh has a Law which called the Trademarks Act, 2009.

-Section 2(8) of the Act define trademark is a mark used in relation to goods for the purpose of indication a connection in the course of trade between the goods and the person having the right as proprietor to use the mark; or a mark used in relation to a service so that it may be indicated that the person has the right as proprietor to use the mark in the course of trade.
+Section 2(8) of the Act define trademark as a mark used in relation to goods for the purpose of indicating a connection in the course of trade between the goods and the person having the right as proprietor to use the mark, or a mark used in relation to a service so that it may be indicated that the person has the right as proprietor to use the mark in the course of trade.

 Requirements to be a trademark

 All marks are not register-able.
-A trademark must be distinctive and not identical with the mark of another in order to be registered.
+A trademark must be distinctive and not identical to the mark of another in order to be registered.

 It must distinguish the goods of the applicant from the goods of others.
-Generally, in order to be registered, a trademark must fulfill the following two requirments under section 10 –
+Generally, in order to be registered, a trademark must fulfill the following two requirements under section 10 –

-- It distinguishes the products or services of one enterprise from the products or services of other enterprise (distinctiveness), and
+- It distinguishes the products or services of one enterprise from the products or services of other enterprises (distinctiveness), and

 - It is not misleading or contrary to the public order or such a nature as to deceive the public ( deceptive similarity)

-Requirements for the registration of a trademark have been described in details by the present act.
-A trademark may be registered only in respect of particular goods or classes of goods or services.
+Requirements for the registration have been described in detail by the present act.
+It may be registered only in respect of particular goods or classes of goods or services.

-In case of any dispute regarding the classes of goods or services of the goods arise during the registration of trademarks; the registrar will decide the matterr and his decision will be final.
+In case of any dispute regarding the classes of goods or services of the goods that arise during the registration; the registrar will decide the matter and his decision will be final.

-According to section 2(3) “International classification” means the classification adopted by the world Intellectual property organization or international classification according to NICE agreement concerning the international classification of goods and services for the purposes of the registration of Marks.
+According to section 2(3) “International classification” means the classification adopted by the World Intellectual property organization or international classification according to a NICE agreement concerning the international classification of goods and services for the purposes of the registration of Marks.

-The trademark act, 2009 does not prohibit the licensing of registered or unregistered trademark.
-A registered trademark can be used by a person other than the owner as a registered user.
+The trademark act, 2009 does not prohibit the licensing of registered or unregistered trademarks.
+A registered can be used by a person other than the owner as a registered user.

-A registered user entertains right to sue for infringement in certain circumstances under section 46 of the act.
-But the act does not permit such user to assign or transmit the trademark to another, but a registered user may for the purpose of business use it with a firm.
+A registered user entertains the right to sue for infringement in certain circumstances under section 46 of the act.
+But the act does not permit such user to assign or transmit to another, but a registered user may for the purpose of business use it with a firm.

 Infringement of Trademark

-A registered trademark will be deemed to be infringed by a person (not being registered proprietor or a person using by way of permitted use) where he uses the same mark, or similar mark and such use is likely to cause confusion on the part of the public, or which is likely to have an association with the registered trademark.
+A registered trademark will be deemed to be infringed by a person (not being registered proprietor or a person using by way of permitted use) where he uses the same mark or similar mark, and such use is likely to cause confusion on the part of the public, or which is likely to have an association with the registered mark.

 To constitute an infringement, it is not enough to show a mere possibility of deception, there must be a reasonable possibility of purchasers being deceived.

-Section 97 of the act states that, remedy in a suit for infringement may be availed in the form of injunction, damages, an account of profit, destruction or erasure of falsifying trademark, deliver up the goods marked with false trademark.
+Section 97 of the act states that remedy in a suit for infringement may be availed in the form of injunction, damages, an account of profit, destruction or erasure of falsifying trademark, deliver up the goods marked with the false trademark.

-Complaint must be deposited with a court within whose territorial jurisdiction the offence occurred.
-The procedure of any case under this act shall be made in accordance with the code of criminal procedure, 1898 as per as it is applicable.
+A complaint must be deposited with a court within whose territorial jurisdiction the offense occurred.
+The procedure of any case under this act shall be made in accordance with the code of criminal procedure, 1898 per as it is applicable.

-- Removing piece goods, cotton yarn and threads from the factory before stamping thereon certain particulars like length, weight, counts etc. Goods shall be forfeited and accused shall be punished with fine which shall not exceed five thousand taka under section 75.
+- Removing piece goods, cotton yarn, and threads from the factory before stamping thereon certain particulars like length, weight, counts, etc. Goods shall be forfeited and the accused shall be punished with a fine which shall not exceed five thousand takas under section 75.

-- Section 76 clearly states that, Falsely representing a trademark as registered shall be punishable with imprisonment for a term which shall not be less than six months but which may extend to one year and with fine which shall not be less than fifty thousand taka but which may extend to one lakh taka.
+- Section 76 clearly states that Falsely representing a trademark as registered shall be punishable with imprisonment for a term which shall not be less than six months but which may extend to one year and with a fine which shall not be less than fifty thousand takas but which may extend to one lakh taka.

 Without above the section more section of this act briefly states that about the offense and punishment.
-Section 72, 74, 77, 78 also said that about trademark related many offense and punishment.
+Section 72, 74, 77, 78 also said that about trademark-related many offenses and punishment.

-Trademark is a important asset of a business.
-Before the year 2009 Bangladesh hasn’t any act about the trademark.
-Though after feeling the importance of the Trademark the government take necessary steps and enact this law namely, The Trademark Act, 2009 and it also amended on 2015.
-Now to protect the Trademark of a company this act taking important role.
+Trademark is an important asset of a business.
+Before the year 2009, Bangladesh hasn’t any act about the trademark.
+Though after feeling the importance of the Trademark the government take the necessary steps and enact this law namely, The Trademark Act, 2009, and it was also amended in 2015.
+Now to protect the Trademark of a company this act takes an important role.